Transforming Fiduciary Decision-Making to Reduce Governance Risk

 • Political parties that are internally unaccountable and undemocratic

-• Wealth transfer and concentration passed off as wealth creation
+• Wealth transfer and concentration passed off as wealth creation in highly extractive economies

 • Separation of powers